 GeoBlue for Students

 All Northwestern undergraduate, graduate and professional students (except for Kellogg students) are required to enroll in GeoBlue to obtain Northwestern’s international medical assistance and insurance plan with GeoBlue.
 Some students traveling abroad will need to enroll in GeoBlue individually.
-Students traveling with Northwestern-sponsored groups should check with their group leader to determine if insurance is being purchased on their behalf.
+For students traveling with Northwestern-sponsored groups, GeoBlue will be purchased by the school, unit or department on the students' behalf.

 Furthermore, some external study abroad programs (operated by third-party providers) require students to purchase GeoBlue's insurance coverage through their program.
 In those cases where the program requires GeoBlue health insurance, Northwestern students are not required to purchase it through Northwestern.
 Northwestern also permits a limited number of exemptions for study abroad/third-party providers whose insurance plans are deemed compatible to GeoBlue.
 See Study Abroad Health Insurance for a list of programs exempt from the Northwestern GeoBlue purchase requirement.

 - Student Rate

 - Registration/Pre-Travel Preparation

 - Coverage Highlights

 - Remote Care Services

 - The Northwestern GeoBlue Student plan is available to students enrolled at Northwestern University for the current or upcoming term who are engaged in university-sponsored or supported travel

 - For personal travel, students can purchase health insurance for leisure travel